uwdata/flechette/README.md

 // convert Arrow data to an array of standard JS objects
 // [ { delay: 14, distance: 405, time: 0.01666666753590107 }, ... ]
 const objects = table.toArray();

+// create a new table with a selected subset of columns
+// use this first to limit toColumns or toArray to fewer columns const subtable = table.select(['delay', 'time']);
 ```

 ### Customize Data Extraction